allenai/pubmedextract/README.md

 ## Paper Analysis Reproduction
-The scripts needs to reproduce the analyses in the paper `Quantifying Sex Bias in Clinical Studies at Scale with Automated Data Extraction` can be found here: https://github.com/allenai/pubmedextract/tree/master/analysis_scripts.
+The scripts needed to reproduce the analyses in the paper `Quantifying Sex Bias in Clinical Studies at Scale with Automated Data Extraction` can be found here: https://github.com/allenai/pubmedextract/tree/master/analysis_scripts.